blinkorb/resolute/README.md

 In order to provide modules that are compatible with ES modules, and to allow caching of modules we do some fancy stuff behind the scenes:

 - We collect the dependency tree for your entire site/app
-- A babel transform runs on all dependencies to convert any CommonJS require/module.exports to ESM imports/exports
+- A babel transform runs on all dependencies to convert any CommonJS `require`/`module.exports` to ESM `imports`/`exports`
 - As part of the babel transform we also do some dead code elimination
 - Node modules are output to a `node-modules` directory (note the hyphen to avoid issues with real `node_modules`)
-- Each node modules is put into a directory that contains its version number so they can be cached e.g. `node-modules/react@18.0.0`
+- Each node module is put into a directory that contains its version number so they can be cached e.g. `node-modules/react@18.0.0`
 - We create a `<script type="importmap">` which contains a mapping from the module name to the path of the module e.g. `"react": "/node-modules/react@18.0.0/index.js"`
 - We create `<link rel="modulepreload">` for each module that is required by a page so that every module is loaded at the same time